LearnersGuild/guide/Game_Manual/Cognitive_Apprenticeship.md

 *Learner Behaviors During Reflection*

-1. Immediately following a work session, conduct a thorough review with the Practioner.
+1. Immediately following a work session, conduct a thorough review with the Practitioner.
 2. During a review of work done, describe what you noticed (what stood out to you) during the observation phase.
 3. While describing what you noticed, ask the Practitioner any questions you wrote down as they become relevant.
 3. Throughout the reflection phase, try to see the work through the eyes of the Practitioner, ask questions whenever you don't understand what they were thinking/doing.